 20. Chickpea – Also called garbanzo beans, chickpeas are another easy to grow nitrogen-fixing legumes.
 They’re quite productive and easy to make flour from, but prefer warm climates.
 Chickpea flour is a good source of vitamin B6, folate, magnesium, iron, and protein.

-This list is by no means comprehensive but should provide you some ideas about how to live on a diet right from the land.
+This list is by no means comprehensive but should provide you with some ideas about how to live on a diet right from the land.
 It’s absolutely possible to make healthy, tasty flours without growing acres of wheat.